 We produced a returning series for Channel 4 called Best Before.
-Phil Taggart hosted the first series and was joined every week by different artists, who curated a playlist of the latest tracks they were enjoying.
+Phil Taggart hosted the first series in 2016 and was joined every week by different artists, who curated a playlist of the latest tracks they were enjoying.
 Naughty Boy, Big Narstie and Wolf Alice were just a few of the names that were on the show.
 The playlist was then immediately posted on online platforms to encourage sharing, discovery and discussion.

 The online content strategy to support the show runs all year round and also included a new-music blog, creating extended mixtapes for Mixcloud, curated Spotify playlists and content across other social platforms.